sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for arriving separately at the capital, time, and the interest from their mixed sum :-

-[35](# "Here, of the three unknown quantities, the value of the time is to be optionally chosen, and the other two quantities are arrived at in accordance with rule in Ch.
-VI.
-21.").
+35[^236].
 Any (optionally chosen) quantity subtracted from the given mixed sum may happen to be the time required.
 By means of the interest on *one* for that same time, to which interest *one* is added, (the quantity remaining after the optionally chosen time is subtracted from the given mised sum) is to be divided.
 (The resulting quotient) is the required capital.
 The mixed sum diminished by its own corresponding time and capital becomes the (required) interest.

+[^236]: "Here, of the three unknown quantities, the value of the time is to be optionally chosen, and the other two quantities are arrived at in accordance with rule in Ch.
+VI.
+21."

 *An example in illustration thereof.*